mukundakamatham/DSA/README.md

 # DSA
-all data structures and algorithms i tried to solve
+all data structures and algorithms i  solved upto now